Occupational name for a farmer, derived from Old High German huoba

 Originally denoted a person from the town of Sallern in Bavaria, possibly from a Celtic element meaning "stream".

 SALLER (2) German

-Means "(dweller by) a sallow tree" from the Middle High German salhe
+Denoted a person who lived by a prominent sallow tree, from Middle High German salhe

 From Middle High German, Middle Dutch schenke